import org.jetbrains.kotlin.gradle.tasks.KotlinCompile

 What is a Knative service and why is Vert.x a good match?

 Knative starts container images (3 by default) to respond to requests, and scales down to 0 after some delay without traffic.
-A "function" served by Knative/serving is simply a HTTP service written in any language, and packaged as a container image.
+A "function" served by Knative/serving is simply an HTTP service written in any language, and packaged as a container image.

 Vert.x is ideal for writing Knative services on the JVM, because: